MicrosoftEdge/WebView2Feedback/specs/ProgrammaticSaveAs.md

     CoreWebView2Deferral deferral = args.GetDeferral();

     // We avoid potential reentrancy from running a message loop in the event
     // handler.
-Show the customized dialog later when complete the deferral
+Show the customized dialog later then complete the deferral
     // asynchronously.
     System.Threading.SynchronizationContext.Current.Post((_) =>
     {